 A TIME FOR ADVENTURE, PLAY, AND REST

-Many of the traditions unique to North Country School occur on weekends, including: garden harvest, Muddy Pig Café and Talent Show, Tuckerman’s Ravine ski trip, range-in-a-day hiking marathon, and the senior scavenger hunt.
+Time-honored traditions and new fun and learning unique to North Country School continue into the weekends, including: Muddy Pig Café and Talent Show, extended backcountry skiing, hiking, and camping trips, range-in-a-day hiking marathon, and the horse grooming contest.
 These are in addition to the many outdoor activities offered every Saturday and Sunday.

-After morning chores and a hearty breakfast, students depart for off-campus cultural trips and easy-to-challenging outdoor adventures.
+After a hearty breakfast, students depart for easy-to-challenging outdoor adventures on and off campus, as well as occasional trips to museums or local festivals.
 Depending on the season, activities include canoeing, hiking, rock climbing, mountain biking, cross-country or downhill skiing, pond hockey, and snowboarding.
-Late afternoon barn chores are followed by dinner, ice cream and the evening’s entertainment, which might be a school dance, bonfire, or a “house challenge,” in which teams of students compete to see who can make the strongest bridge out of popsicle sticks or who is still standing after the last musical chair is pulled.
-On occasion, students participate in an event led by 9th graders, like casino night.
-Students often arrange to host a friend from another house for a sleepover.
+After returning from their trips, students have some time to relax in their houses before dinner, ice cream and the evening’s entertainment, which might be a flick hockey tournament, scavenger hunt, bonfire, or a “house challenge,” in which teams of students compete in fun games such as seeing who can make the strongest bridge out of popsicle sticks or who will be the last one standing in musical chairs.
+On occasion, 9th graders design and plan these events.

-With the exception of those who have kitchen chores and barn animals to care for, students do not have chores on Sundays and sleep in an extra 45 minutes.
-A full buffet breakfast is followed by morning study hall and lunch.
-Students then have their choice of activities, including: arts and crafts, short hikes, soccer, sledding, games in the library or quiet time in a hill house.
-On some Sunday evenings children dress up for dinner, and on all Sunday evenings children tidy their lockers and bedrooms, read books, and prepare for the week ahead.
+With the exception of houses who are taking their turn to help with meals by setting tables and working in the kitchen, students do not have chores on Sundays and sleep in an extra 45 minutes.
+A full buffet breakfast is followed by morning study hall and a choice of various activities before lunch.
+Students then can choose additional afternoon activities ranging from arts and crafts, short hikes, soccer, or sledding, to games in the library, helping on the farm, or enjoying quiet time in the community lounge.
+On Sunday evenings children tidy their lockers and bedrooms, read books, and prepare for the week ahead.